Sydney Sailors' Home

-The Sydney Sailors' Home is a heritage-listed former sailors' home, theatre and visitor's centre and now gallery and restaurant, located at 106-108 George Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
-It was designed and built in two stages: in 1864 by Weaver & Kemp and in 1926 by Spain & Cosh.
+The Sydney Sailors' Home is a heritage-listed former sailors' home, theatre and visitor's centre and now gallery and restaurant, located at 106–108 George Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+It was designed and built in two stages: in 1864 by Weaver & Kemp and in 1926 by Spain and Cosh.
 It is also known as the former Marionette Theatre and The Rocks Heritage and Information Centre.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 In 1860, the Colonial Government decided to grant the Committee of the Sydney Sailors' Home a site at Circular Quay.
 The original site was once a series of sandstone ledges and a sandy beach.
 It extended both to the north and to the south of the present boundaries, to include Cadman's Cottage, and a portion of the land on which the former City Coroner's Court now stands.
 The Water Police used the site from 1846–53, and renovated Cadman's Cottage for use as a court with jail cells.
 The Dead House (morgue) was constructed at the northern end of the site.
 The location was considered suitable for the Home as it was close to the Quay and to the recently established Mariners Church.

 The Home had its origins in a benevolent movement dedicated to the elevation of the Sailors' condition and character, and by the 1860s such institutions were considered essential to any sizeable British port.
 It provided clean, comfortable and inexpensive board and lodging for sailors and other persons of all nationalities employed in sea-going ships and vessels.
 Architects Messrs.
 Weaver and Kemp of 181 Pitt Street Sydney were appointed and by April 1860, Kemp had produced an extensive design, similar in form, scale and proportion to that of the Brunswick Maritime Establishment in London's Docklands.
 The northern wing was completed in 1864 and the building made provision for the future construction of Weaver & Kemp's extensive scheme.
 The building stood four storeys high.
 The sandstone basement contained kitchen and dining facilities.
 The storeys above were brickwork with sandstone detailing to the window sills, corbels, arched heads and string courses.

 A bequest in 1916 enabled the Carss Wing to be added to the Home, and in 1925 Sydney City Council approved plans for a major extension designed by Spain & Cosh.
 An L-shaped structure, the new wing, completed in 1926, abutted the 1864 building and presented a Federation Free Classical facade to George Street.